Rhode Islanders in favor of 10 rounds magazine limit.

-We are out of step with our neighbors and other like-minded states that ban high capacity magazines:
+We are out of step with our neighbors and other like-minded states that regulate large capacity magazines:

 - New Jersey